 MAXIMUM CLASS SIZE

 To provide instruction and training, classes are limited in size.
 The maximum class size is 24 students.
-Lab classes will be smaller in compliance with any programmatic accreditation requirements.
+Lab classes have a maximum class size of 24 students unless required to be smaller in compliance with any programmatic accreditation requirements.